SuryakumarBansode83/Selenium4-Automation-Scripts/README.md

   - When elements are dynamically generated, making it hard to use fixed locators.
   - When improving readability and maintainability of test scripts.

-- Full page screenshot, specific element screenshot and Specific portion screenshot like header or footer etc
+- **Full page screenshot, specific element screenshot and Specific portion screenshot**
   - Selenium 4 provides better support for full-page screenshots, element-specific screenshots, and cropped screenshots of a specific portion.
 Let's explore all these features step by step.
   - Selenium 4 introduced full-page screenshot support for browsers like Firefox. getFullPageScreenshotAs(OutputType.FILE) only works in Firefox.
   - Selenium 4 allows capturing a specific web element instead of the entire page.
 The .getScreenshotAs(OutputType.FILE) method captures only the specified element.